osg-htc/tutorial-dagman-intermediate/README.md

 <pre class="term"><code>$ cat diamond.dag</code></pre>

-Before you continue, we recommend that you closely examine the contents of `diamond.dag` and identify its components.
+Before you continue, we recommend that you closely examine the contents of `diamond.dag`:

-Furthermore, try to identify the submit file for each node, and use that submit file to determine the nature of the HTCondor job that will be submitted for each node.
+* Can you identify the nodes and how they are connected?
+* Can you confirm that this file accurately represent the figure above?
+* Can you determine the HTCondor job associated with each node?

 ## Submitting a DAG

-To submit a DAGMan workflow to HTCondor, you can use one of the following commands:
+When you are ready, submit the DAG workflow to DAGMan by running:

-<pre class="term"><code>$ condor_submit_dag diamond.dag
+<pre class="term"><code>$ condor_submit_dag diamond.dag</code></pre>

 or

-$ htcondor dag submit diamond.dag</code></pre>
+<pre class="term"><code>$ htcondor dag submit diamond.dag</code></pre>

 ## What Happens?

-When a DAG is submitted to HTCondor a special job is created to run DAGMan on behalf of you the user.
-This job runs the provided HTCSS DAGMan executable in the AP job queue.
-This is an actual job that can be queried and acted upon.

-You may also notice that lots of files are created.
-These files are all part of DAGMan and have various purposes.
-In general, the files that should always exist are as follows:

-* DAGMan job proper files
+When you submit a DAG, HTCondor creates a special DAGMan job in your queue, then prints out a list of files associated with the submission.

+The job that is created corresponds to the instance of DAGMan that is managing the job submissions.
+The files associated with this job are

-  1. `<DAG Name>.condor.sub` - Submit file for the DAGMan job proper
+1. `<DAG Name>.condor.sub` - Submit file for the DAGMan job
-  2. `<DAG Name>.dagman.log` - Job event log file for the DAGMan job proper
+2. `<DAG Name>.dagman.log` - Job event log file for the DAGMan job
-  3. `<DAG Name>.lib.err` - Standard error stream file for the DAGMan job proper
+3. `<DAG Name>.lib.err` - Standard error stream file for the DAGMan job
-  4. `<DAG Name>.lib.out` - Standard output stream file for the DAGMan job proper
+4. `<DAG Name>.lib.out` - Standard output stream file for the DAGMan job

-* Informational DAGMan files
+For most part, you can ignore these files.

+The running DAGMan instance also generates files as part of its management of your workflow:

-  1. `<DAG Name>.dagman.out` - General DAGMan process logging file
+1. `<DAG Name>.dagman.out` - Reports the actions taken by DAGMan for managing the workflow
-  2. `<DAG Name>.nodes.log` - Collective job event log file for all managed jobs (Heart of DAGMan)
+2. `<DAG Name>.nodes.log` - Collection of all HTCondor log entries for every job DAGMan submits
 3. `<DAG Name>.metrics` - JSON formatted information about the DAG

-Of these files, the two most important are the `<DAG Name>.dagman.out` and `<DAG Name>.nodes.log`.
-The `.dagman.out` file contains the entire history and status of DAGMan's execution of your workflow.
-The `.nodes.log` file on the other hand is the accumulated log entries for every HTCondor job that DAGMan submitted, and DAGMan monitors the contents of this file to generate the contents of the  `.dagman.out` file.

-> Note: these are not all the files that DAGMan can produce.
-> Depending on the options and features you employ in your DAG input file, more files with different purposes can be created.
+These files are useful for monitoring and troubleshooting.

 ## Monitoring DAGMan

-The DAGMan job and the jobs in the DAG workflow can be found in the AP job queue and so the normal methods of job monitoring work.
-That also means that you can interact with these jobs, though in a more limited fashion than a regular job (see [Running and Managing DAGMan](https://htcondor.readthedocs.io/en/latest/automated-workflows/dagman-interaction.html) for more details).
+Since DAGMan runs as a special job in the queue, you can monitor it like any other job.

-A plain `condor_q` command will show a condensed batch view of the jobs submitted, running, and managed by the DAGMan job proper.
+A plain `condor_q` command will show a condensed batch view of the jobs submitted, running, and managed by the DAGMan job.
-For more information about jobs running under DAGMan, use the `-nobatch` and `-dag` flags:
+You can get more information about the jobs that DAGMan is managine by using the `-nobatch` and `-dag` flags:

 <pre class="term"><code># Basic job query (Batched/Condensed)
 $ condor_q